rapid7/propsd/docs/http-api.md

 A plugin's name field is a string describing the plugin.
 The name field is unique for all instances of the same type of plugin.

-A plugin's status field is a string with one of the following values: "ok", "fail".
-The ok status means the plugin is working.
+A plugin's status field is a string with one of the following values: "okay", "fail".
+The okay status means the plugin is working.
 The fail status means the plugin is not working.

-A plugin's mtime field is a timestamp of the last time the plugin checked for updates.
-The timestamp is formatted as an ISO-8601 string with one second resolution.
+A plugin's mtime field is a time stamp of the last time the plugin checked for updates.
+The time stamp is formatted as an ISO-8601 string with one second resolution.

 ## Conqueso ##